juniorsundarCasual/TGT/vault/volume-5.chapter-325.md

 "This tea is exquisite," Furion commended while taking a sip of the saffron infused, steaming liquid.
 He released a relishing moan as it trickled down his throat.

 "We're glad that you like it," the Minister of Finance, Jing Lorath, responded with an ingratiating smile.
 This was something Furion couldn't understand.
 Shouldn't it be the other way?
-Isn't it is perogrative to gain the favour and support of the Minister of Finance?
+Isn't it is prerogative to gain the favour and support of the Minister of Finance?
 But why did it feel like Minister Jing was the one trying to get on Furion's good graces.

 Furion lowered the cup and scooted to the edge of his seat.
 "I want to start off by apologising for my curtness going forward.
 I am uninitiated to the subtlety of conversation.
 As a businessman, I am often forced to get straight to the point and make my thoughts, needs and wants known immediately."